Customizing Express Checkout

 Provide line item details

-After a buyer logs in to PayPal to check out, you can display detailed information for each item being purchased.
+After a buyer logs in to PayPal, you can show line item details:

 |Item name||Identifies the item and distinguishes it from other line items in the order.|